laminas/laminas-filter/docs/book/v3/standard-filters.md

 ]);
 ```

-> ### Setting invalid Encodings
->
+NOTE: **Setting invalid Encodings**
-> Be aware that you will get an exception when you provide an encoding that is not supported by the `mbstring` extension.
+Be aware that you will get an exception when you provide an encoding that is not supported by the `mbstring` extension.

 ## StringToUpper